CoryMcCartan/website/content/projects/unions-2019.md

 They differ in their membership, their financial resources, their local union structure, their spending priorities, and their staffing levels.
-Uniting them, however, is their shared mission to improve the lot of the average worker, and to give working people everywhere more of a say in how our society is run.
+Uniting them, however, is their shared mission to improve the lot of the average worker, and to give people everywhere more of a say in how our society is run.

 And now labor has an opportunity.
-Half of nonunion workers---<b>67 million people</b>---[say they would join a union if they could](https://www.pbs.org/newshour/nation/a-growing-number-of-americans-want-to-join-a-union), a massive increase over previous years, and public support for unions is higher than it has been in decades.
+Half of nonunion workers---<b>67 million people</b>---[say they would join a union if they could](https://www.pbs.org/newshour/nation/a-growing-number-of-americans-want-to-join-a-union), a massive increase over previous years, and public support for unions is higher than it has been in almost fifty years.
 To make the most of this opportunity, unions will have to organize aggressively, democratize, and learn from one another.

 Some of the differences between unions are justified.
 Others are accidents of history.
 But unions can set budgets and priorities, and can partner and merge.